hartwigmedical/actin/clinical/README.md

 ---|---|---
 name | Simvastatin | Medication name
-type | Statins | Type of medication dosageMin | 20 | Assigned minimal dosis
+type | Statins | Type of medication dosageMin | 20 | Assigned minimal dosage
-dosageMax | 40 | Assigned maximal dosis (dosageMin and dosageMax can be equal) unit | mg | Dosage unit frequencyUnit | day | Frequency unit of dosage ifNeeded | 0 | Determines whether the medication should be taken according to dosage prescription or only "if needed" startDate | 2021-07-01 | Assigned start date of medication stopDate | | Assigned stop date of medication (if applicable) active | 1 | Medication is prescripted at time of latest EHR evaluation?
+dosageMax | 40 | Assigned maximal dosage (dosageMin and dosageMax can be equal) unit | mg | Dosage unit frequencyUnit | day | Frequency unit of dosage ifNeeded | 0 | Determines whether the medication should be taken according to dosage prescription or only "if needed" startDate | 2021-07-01 | Assigned start date of medication stopDate | | Assigned stop date of medication (if applicable) active | 1 | Medication is prescribed at time of latest EHR evaluation?

 ## Version History and Download Links
  - Upcoming (first release)